-Now that the secret has been divulged, you have to get to the important part – taking care of it because it helps your CPU stay cool.
-The application of thermal paste isn’t rocket science, but it requires careful disassembly of some of the most sensitive components inside your computer.
-Hence, it makes sense to learn how to clean thermal paste off the CPU properly.
+Taking care of the thermal paste helps your CPU stay cool.
+Applying thermal paste isn’t rocket science, but it requires careful disassembly of some of the most sensitive components inside your computer.
+Hence, learning how to clean thermal paste off the CPU makes sense.

 - Thermal paste is used to keep the temperatures of the CPU low, as it helps cool it down.